cfjedimaster/raymondcamden2018/_posts/2015/05/18/2015-05-17-tracking-and-notifying-geolocation-status-with-ionic.md

 I began by creating a new Ionic application.
 I let it use the default template, Tabs, so I'd have a "real" app with multiple views in it.
 I then created a new service in services.js called GeoAlert.
 GeoAlert would have a simple API:

 <ul>
 <li>begin: This would initiate tracking and would be passed a target location and a callback to fire when the user is "close enough".
 I ended up hard coding what "close enough" was, but that could have been an argument as well.
-Ditto for how often it checked the location.
+Ditto for how often it checked the location.</li>
-<li>end: This simply stops the tracking.
+<li>end: This simply stops the tracking.</li>
 <li>setTarget: A method I built and abandoned, but I thought it made sense so I kept it in.
-This lets you change the target.
+This lets you change the target.</li>
 </ul>

 Here is my service: